Reidsville, Georgia

 Reidsville is a city in, and county seat of, Tattnall County, Georgia.
-The population was 4,944 at the 2010 census.
+The population was 2,515 in 2020.
 The Georgia State Prison is near Reidsville.

 History

 Reidsville was founded in about 1828 and was designated county seat of Tattnall County in 1832 by the Georgia General Assembly.
 It was incorporated as a town in 1838 and as a city in 1905.
 The city was named after Robert R. Reid, territorial governor of Florida.

 Reidsville is home to the Nelson Hotel Bed & Breakfast.

-During the events of World War II, Reidsville was the home to at least one, though some reports suggest two, prisoner of war camps for captured Nazi personnel.
-The prison camp's location has largely been lost to time, but is believed to have stood near the current location of a gas station/self-storage company, near the fringes of the city.
+During World War II, Reidsville was the home to at least one, though some reports suggest two, prisoner of war camps for captured Nazi personnel.
+The prison camp's location is believed to have stood near the current location of a gas station/self-storage company, near the fringes of the city.
 Archaeological research into the area has turned up a number of German artifacts, though with the development and addition of a number of houses, it is not clear if this was the location of the camp, or one of the many onion fields in which the prisoners worked.